-A few weeks before the winter holiday season, I make a big pot of turkey stock.
+Another key to wonderful flavor in stuffing is the liquid used.
+A few weeks before the winter holiday season, I make a big pot of turkey broth or stock.
 It’s not so easy to find it ready-made and, of the ones I have tried, I have not been satisfied with the flavor.

-Gluten-Free Bread Cubes
+Gluten-Free Stuffing Cubes

-It’s getting easier to find ready-made gluten-free bread cubes for stuffing but I still prefer to make my own.
+It’s getting easier to find ready-made gluten-free bread cubes for stuffing, but I still prefer to make my own.
 The ready-made ones are very dry – more like croutons – and I like to leave a little moisture in the bread.

-For bagels, buns or baguettes, cut into cubes and spread out on sheet pans and bake at 350º for about 15 minutes.
+For bagels, buns or baguettes, cut into cubes and spread out on sheet pans and bake at 400ºF for about 10 minutes.
 They should be golden brown but still a little bit soft in the middle.

-Make Ahead Stuffing
+Tip for Make Ahead Stuffing

 Gluten-Free Stuffing – Variations:

-- vegan stuffing – use oil or a vegan butter substitute in place of the butter and vegan broth.
+- Vegetarian stuffing – use oil or a vegan butter substitute in place of the butter and vegan broth.
 I highly recommend Imagine Low-Sodium “No Chicken” Broth.
 It has the best flavor of any vegan broth.
 Vegan butter substitutes are usually salted. so you may want to reduce the salt called for in the recipe by 1/4.

 - add 1 cup cooked, crumbled sausage